SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 09 March, 2024
+### 📅 Sunday, 10 March, 2024
 ------
 ### Events
 ------
-Here are bullet points summarizing an annual event that occurs on March 9th in the United States:
+As of my knowledge cutoff date in March 2023, here are some events that have historically taken place or occur annually on March 10th in the United States:

-- **National Crabmeat Day**: Celebrated on March 9th each year across the United States.
-  - Culinary event to appreciate and enjoy crab meat in various dishes.
-  - Restaurants and seafood markets may offer special deals or menu items featuring crab meat.

-Please note that specific events can change from year to year, so you may want to check current event calendars or news for any
+- **Daylight Saving Time begins**: While this does not happen every year exactly on March 10, it often occurs around this date.
+In years when it does fall on this date, it's when clocks are set forward one hour, typically at 2:00 AM local time.

+- **National Women and Girls HIV
 ### Positive Qoute
 ------
-"Every new day is a blank canvas, ready to be painted with bright colors of possibility! 🌅✨ Remember, happiness blooms from within, so nurture your inner garden with kindness and smiles! 🌻😊 Keep shining, and spread your light wherever you go! 💡🌈"
+"Every sunrise is a new page in your story – make it a beautiful one! 🌅✨📖 #NewBeginnings #BeInspired"